-Other factors that may also adversely affect the operations of the University, although the extent cannot be presently determined, include, among others: (1) changes in the demand for higher education in general or for programs offered by the University in particular; (2) a decrease in availability of student loan funds or other student financial aid; (3) reductions in funding support from donors or other external sources; (4) a decline in research funding, including research funding from the U.S. government; (5) risks relating to expansions or construction projects undertaken by the University, including risks relating to construction and operation; (6) an increase in the costs of health care benefits, retirement plan or other benefit packages offered by the University to its employees and retirees; (7) a significant decline in the University's investments based on market or other external factors; (8) cost and availability of energy; (9) high interest rates, which could strain cash flow or prevent borrowing for needed capital expenditures; (10) an increase in the cost of outstanding variable rate debt or short-term borrowings the University periodically uses to fund operations; (11) risks associated with interest rate hedges, including basis risk, obligations to post collateral or counterparty risk; (12) increased costs and decreased availability of public liability insurance; (13) litigation; (14) employee strikes and other labor actions that could result in a substantial reduction in revenues without corresponding decreases in costs; and (15) natural disasters, which might damage the University's facilities, interrupt service to its facilities or otherwise impair the operation of the facilities.
-Neither the Underwriter nor the Commission has made any independent investigation of the extent to which any such factors will have an adverse impact on the revenues of the University.
+Other factors that may also adversely affect the operations of the University, although the extent cannot be presently determined, include, among others: (1) changes in the legal or political environment that could impact international students attending the University; (2) a decrease in availability of student loan funds or other student financial aid; (3) reductions in funding support from donors or other external sources; (4) a decline in research funding, including research funding from the U.S. government; (5) risks relating to expansions or construction projects undertaken by the University, including risks relating to construction and operation; (6) an increase in the costs of health care benefits, retirement plan or other benefit packages offered by the University to its employees and retirees; (7) a significant decline in the University's investments based on market or other external factors; (8) cost and availability of energy; (9) high interest rates, which could strain cash flow or prevent borrowing for needed capital expenditures; (10) an increase in the cost of outstanding variable rate debt and/or associated liquidity facilities or credit enhancement or short-term borrowings the University periodically uses to fund operations; (11) risks associated with interest rate hedges, including basis risk, obligations to post collateral or counterparty risk; (12) increased costs and decreased availability of public liability insurance; (13) litigation; (14) employee strikes and other labor actions that could result in a substantial reduction in revenues without corresponding decreases in costs; and (15) natural disasters, which might damage the University's facilities, interrupt service to its facilities or otherwise impair the operation of the facilities.
+Neither the Underwriters nor the Commission has made any independent investigation of the extent to which any such factors will have an adverse impact on the revenues of the University.